kshitizrohilla/blog-using-php-mysql/README.md

 - Major feature of user account creation and displaying dynamic content for each user is pending.

-- More features like post deletion, adding images, editing existing post and more will be addded soon.
+- More features like post deletion, editing existing post and more will be addded soon.

 ## Screenshots
 ![blog-using-php-mysql](https://raw.githubusercontent.com/kshitizrohilla/blog-using-php-mysql/main/media/capture1.jpg)